Cobb K12 Library Media

 5. Contact Holly Frilot with questions as you work through your application.
 She is your coach through this process.

-7. Create your Library Learning Commons Certification Portfolio as a website or Office 365 notebook.
-Be sure to include your evidence and an endorsement letter from the principal.
+7. Create your Library Learning Commons Certification Portfolio as a website or visual portfolio.
+Be sure to include your evidence, including lessons, projects, and working with students, as well an endorsement letter from the principal.

 8. Submit your Library Learning Commons Certification Portfolio.